demisto/content/Packs/DomainTools_Iris/Integrations/DomainTools_Iris/README.md

 A threat intelligence and investigation platform for domain names, IP addresses, email addresses, name servers and so on.
-This integration was integrated and tested with version xx of DomainTools Iris
+This integration was integrated and tested with version 1.0 of DomainTools Iris

 ## Configure DomainTools Iris on Cortex XSOAR